-- 71. Definition of Indefinite Layoff.
-The term "indefinite layoff" shall be defined as the total elimination of the hours assigned to a Regular or Limited Part Time position.
-In order for the layoff to be indefinite, it must be for a period of more than five (5) consecutive prescheduled days. - 72.
+- 69. Definition of Indefinite Layoff.
+The term "indefinite layoff" shall be defined as the total elimination of the hours assigned to a Regular or Short-Hour position.
+In order for the layoff to be indefinite, it must be for a period of more than five (5) consecutive prescheduled days. - 70.
 Categories of Employees for Purposes of Indefinite Layoff.
 For the purpose of this Section 12 there shall be three (3) employee categories.
-The intent is that through the processes described in this Section reductions in force will occur in the following order of employee categories: (1) Casual employees (2) Limited Part Time employees (3) Regular employees. - 73.
+The intent is that through the processes described in this Section reductions in force will occur in the following order of employee categories: (1) Per Diem employees (2) Short-Hour employees (3) Regular employees. - 71.
 Exercise of Seniority Rights to Bump Employees.
 Employees whose positions are affected by layoff shall have the right to bump junior employees within classifications and departments within the bargaining unit.
 Such bumping rights shall be exercised as follows: - (a) Regular employee shall have the right to bump the least senior Regular employee whose hours are equal to or approximate the hours (i.e. no more than a four [4] hour difference per week) of the position of the affected employee in the same category and classification on his/her particular shift.
-(An employee may bump the least senior Regular employee in another category on the same shift if there is no position available in his/her category.) - (b) If no such junior employee exists, then the affected employee shall have the option to bump either the least senior Regular employee or Limited Part Time employee on any other shift in the same classification.

-- (c) In instances where two (2) or more employees must exercise their bumping rights, they shall do so in reverse order of seniority the most junior first. - 74.
+(An employee may bump the least senior Regular employee in another category on the same shift if there is no position available in his/her category.) - (b) If no such junior employee exists, then the affected employee shall have the option to bump either the least senior Regular employee or Short-Hour employee on any other shift in the same classification. - (c) In instances where two (2) or more employees must exercise their bumping rights, they shall do so in reverse order of seniority the most junior first. - 72.
 Definition of Shift for Purposes of This Section 12.
-Shift as referred to in Paragraph 73 (a) is days, p.m., or nights regardless of duties, exact starting times, or days off of a specific position. - 75.
-The same principle stated in paragraph 73 (a) of this Section 12 shall apply to bumping rights for affected employees in all categories based on the order outlined in Paragraph 72 of this Section. - Posting of Positions in the Event of an Indefinite Layoff.
-In the event there is an indefinite layoff in a department of 10% or more employees in a classification (or, in any case, two (2) or more employees), the Medical Center will post within the department all remaining positions for bids in accordance with Paragraph 52, Posting of Vacancies, awarding such positions by seniority to regular employees first and then to limited part time employees. - 77.
+Shift as referred to in Paragraph 71 (a) is days, p.m., or nights regardless of duties, exact starting times, or days off of a specific position. - 73.
+The same principle stated in paragraph 71 (a) of this Section 12 shall apply to bumping rights for affected employees in all categories based on the order outlined in Paragraph 70 of this Section.

+- 74. Posting of Positions in the Event of an Indefinite Layoff.
+In the event there is an indefinite layoff in a department of 10% or more employees in a classification (or, in any case, two (2) or more employees), the Medical Center will post within the department all remaining positions for bids in accordance with Paragraph 50, Posting of Vacancies, awarding such positions by seniority to regular employees first and then to short-hour employees. - 75.
 Alternate Procedure.
-Nothing in this Article shall preclude the parties from mutually agreeing to an alternate process to accomplish indefinite layoffs.

-78. General Provisions Regarding Indefinite Layoffs.

-79. Displacing An Employee in Another Classification.
+Nothing in this Article shall preclude the parties from mutually agreeing to an alternate process to accomplish indefinite layoffs. - 76.
+General Provisions Regarding Indefinite Layoffs. - 77.
+Displacing An Employee in Another Classification.
 An employee in one of the classifications listed in Column 1 below who is to be laid off shall have the right to displace an employee in any of the corresponding classifications in Column 2 below that are within the same department, provided that the displacing employee has greater seniority.

-Column 1 - Column 2 - Classifications
+Column 1 -

-Employee's Classification To Which Employees Can Bump
+Employee's Classification